napakalas/NLIMED/README.md

     ]
   }
   ```
-  Just the same as the previous result, the query is separated into three phrases, then each phrase is classify into an ontology.
-Since we use higher precisin level, the function presents more ontologies combination with a different score.
+  Just the same as the previous result, the query is separated into three phrases, then each phrase is classify into ontology classes.
+Since we use higher precisin level, the function presents more ontology classes combination with a different score.
 Higher score means higher probability of relevant annotation.

 ### Get SPARQL
 It is also possible to get SPARQL only without model entities.
 It utilise getSparql function which generated all possible SPARQL based on annotation results.